gemaquejr/mysql-one-for-all/README.md

 # MySql One For All

-Essa aplicação foi desenvolvida em MySQL.
+Essa aplicação foi inspirado no Banco de Dados do Spotify (SpotifyClone) e desenvolvida em MySQL.

 ![preview](.github/preview.gif)